Are you Hospitalented?

 What about Ebola?

-There are no reported cases of Ebola in Ghana.
+Though Ebola is not as widespread as it once was, there are no reported cases of Ebola in Ghana.
 See the updated reports HERE.
 The closest cases of Ebola to Ghana were found in Nigeria which is a 7hr drive from Accra.
-That being said, Nigeria has been commended for their containment of the outbreak with only 8 confirmed deaths (classified with the United States as a "previously affected country").
-The widespread cases of Ebola are in Libera, Guinea and Sierra Leone - all of which are at least a 20hr drive away.
+That being said, Nigeria has been commended for their containment of the outbreak (classified with the United States as a "previously affected country").
+The widespread cases of Ebola were in Libera, Guinea and Sierra Leone - all of which are at least a 20hr drive away.
 Those with concerns should do their own research and make an informed decision.

 What about Cholera?